DavidHalberstam/Sports_Broadcast_Journal/Bug_Notes.md

 <em>Note: To enable the full Error Log, enable Debug options in the wp-config file via FTP.</em>

 - *4/14/18*- The posts should not duplicate.
-This can only be done if the plugins are removed and substituted to go in the main loop as a multiple pass loop.
+This can only be done if the plugins are removed and substituted to go in the main loop.
 - *4/14/18*- The related posts encounter a bug if more than 3 are displayed.
 Instead of floating to the left, the containers sometimes do not load correctly in a straight line.
 This is likely caused by the different lengths of titles, that can range from 1-3 lines.
 Setting a height for the container and using inline-block constraints might fix this.
-- *4/14/18*- Instead of using responsive images that can get squished or stretched, it would be better to set a definite aspect ratio width using the background-size:contain.
-Most websites seem to do this instead of squishing images, even though it does not always conform well to responsive layout on mobile.
+Use a wrapper div with overlay:hidden to fix.

 ## Theme Status: